FAIRmat-NFDI/nomad-docs/docs/howto/customization/mapping_parser.md

-# How to write data to archive with MappingParser
+# How to parse efficiently with mapping annotations

 `MappingParser` is a NOMAD parsing framework for handling tree-like data structures.
 It is extensively used for processing highly structured files, like computational output.